Beachside Holiday Bungalow, Port Eynon, Gower, UK

 Golf courses, including Southgate and Langland

-Restaurants, including one of Wales' finest at Fairyhill, or for a country pub with A'La Carte or bar meals there's the King Arthur or Home made delights at Maddocks Tea House in Pennard or The Bay Bistro Rhossilli and not forgetting the Oxwich Bay
+Restaurants, including one of Wales' finest at Fairyhill, or for a country pub with A'La Carte or bar meals there's the King Arthur or Home made delights at Maddocks Tea House in Pennard or The Bay Bistro Rhossilli and not forgetting the Oxwich Bay and not forgetting the local pub and restaurant "the Ship" and the "Smugglers Haunt"

 For the more adventurous Oakwood Theme Park located in Narberth West Wales, this can be a full day out.